amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 ```

 ## V1 Format
-This format is used by all Wii U games and apps except for friends services, and possibly some 3DS games.
+This format is used by all Wii U games and apps except for friends services, and some 3DS games.

 | Size | Description |
 | --- | --- |